ajaydsouza/ald-transpose-email/ald-transpose-email/readme.txt

 == Installation ==

-1. Upload to your plugins folder, usually `wp-content/plugins/`
+1. Upload ald-transpose-email.php to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen
 3. Add <a href="javascript:Transpose_Email('user','domain.com','About your site') ">Email Me</a>.
 Change user and domain.com to match your email address.